 Speaking to the Financial Times, the chief economic advisor to EY Item Club, said that the data “reinforces the impression that consumers are currently relatively cautious in their borrowing while lenders have certainly become warier about advancing unsecured credit”.

 There was good news reported by the British Bankers’ Association which revealed that the amount of personal debt being written off was 87% less than at the height of the financial crisis in 2009. £610bn was written off in 2017 compared to £4.6tn in 2009.

 Loan interest rates going up

-Interest rates on non-HCSTC loans have been gradually rising during the year, according to the Moneyfacts UK Treasury Report (Unsecured Personal Loans, Credit Cards and Overdrafts).
+Interest rates on non-HCSTC loans have been gradually rising during the year, according to the Moneyfacts UK Treasury Report (Unsecured Personal Loans and Credit Cards).

 However, it’s important to look at this in a wider context and, to do that, it’s worth going through the British Bankers’ Association figures again, looking back to the mid-1990s to get a true historical context.

 In 1995, the average interest rate on £5,000 unsecured loans was around 11% before spiking up to between 13% and 14% during the Great Recession.
 In 2017, the interest rate was 8.4%.

 For loans of £10,000, the average interest rate in 1995 was just short of 18% and, interrupted by a couple of short periods of increase, the price of these loans has fallen under 4%.